 Some Finnish museum administrators have also expressed the worry that a Guggenheim Helsinki would divert public funding that had previously gone to support existing institutions.
-This is an understandable concern museum would likely increase the total number of tourists arriving at and staying in Helsinki.
+This is an understandable concern that must be addressed.

-A cultural center of gravity could spur Helsinki's emergence as a destination for foreign tourists and increase domestic interest as well that must be addressed.
 However, the example of the Guggenheim Museum Bilbao suggests that these worries may be unfounded.
 That museum actually led to a broader revaluing of cultural initiatives by Basque institutions, ultimately building political support for significant renovations of Bilbao's other important museums.
 The Guggenheim Abu Dhabi Museum is also part of a more generalized commitment to culture on the part of Abu Dhabi.
 It is conceivable that a Guggenheim Helsinki could attract greater public support for other local cultural institutions.